mazma1/post-it/README.md

 2. To start app, navigate to the root directory of the app and run  `node run start:dev`.
 This will fire up the app, with *nodemon* that watches the app for any changes.

 Ideally, the server should serve the client on port 3000.
 So visiting `localhost:3000` on your browser will take you to the index page where you are expected to sign up as a new user.
-If you are an returning user, you will have to sign in or you will be redirected to message board (if your session has not expired).
+If you are a returning user, you will either have to sign in or be redirected to your message board (if your session has not expired).

 ## Database Setup